V2CE: Video to Continuous Events Simulator: Proposed System

 \textbf{Temporal-Pyramid Loss} (\textbf{TP Loss}, $\mathcal{L}_{TP}$) is designed to prioritize neighboring events, which are crucial for voxel-level event reconstruction.
 We employ 1D average pooling along the time axis using varying kernel sizes and strides on both ground truth and predicted event voxels, followed by an L2 loss calculation.
 Formally, the TP Loss is defined similarly to STP Loss:

 Where $\mathcal{P}^{T}_{k,s}$ denotes 1D average pooling along the time axis.

 Similarly, \textbf{Event Frame Loss} (\textbf{EF Loss}, $\mathcal{L}_{EF}$) compresses the time axis by summing timebins between adjacent frames or across the entire frame sequence along the time.
 This addresses the issue of sparsity in voxels and ensures better and aligned information flow between generated event frames and the input frame sequence.
-Both polarized and non-polarized event frames are considered in the loss calculation, which is given by:
+Event frames with and without polarity consideration are separately counted in the loss calculation.

 Where \( \mathcal{S}_{C}(\cdot) \) and \( \mathcal{S}_{LC}(\cdot) \) denotes the compression operation that sums over timebins \( C \) between adjacent frames and the entire frame sequence \( LC \) respectively.